 Corkscrew weeder Takes the backache out of weeding gravel.
 Ideal for removing tap-rooted weeds growing through weed suppressant fabric, simply screw the steel spiral through the gravel into the ground and pull. lifetime guarantee

-Topping up the gravel by spreading a fresh load over the driveway every five or so years will cover the bare patches and the weeds, but as I discovered years ago, spreading more small stones over the top of dirty gravel produces the perfect environment for weed seeds to germinate and thrive also making it even more difficult to pull them out.
+Cons; As I discovered years ago, spreading more small stones over the top of dirty gravel produces the perfect environment for weed seeds to germinate and thrive, also makes it even more difficult to pull them out.

-Treating weeds growing in gravel with vinegar, simply use vinegar at full strength, white vinegar is often used, although any vinegar will work.
-Vineger is effective and will kill weeds but does not discriminate so be sure not to spray it on or near plants you wish to keep.
+Pros; simply use ordinary full strength vinegar, white is best, although any vinegar will work.
+Vinegar is effective and will kill the weeds, but does not discriminate so be sure not to spray it on or near plants you wish to keep.

-Because Vinegar is a disinfectant it kills beneficial bacteria in your soil sterilising the soil for up to two years, could be a problem if you want to plant in it.
+Cons; Because Vinegar is a disinfectant it kills beneficial bacteria in your soil sterilising the soil for up to two years, could be a problem if you want to plant in it any time soon.

 Alternatives to decorative gravel.

-Block paving is permeable, long lasting, looks OK and if brushed occasionally and the silica sand kept topped up to fill the gaps between blocks, driveways should stay weed free for years.
+Block paving is permeable, long lasting, looks good and if brushed occasionally and the silica sand kept topped up to fill the gaps between blocks.
+The driveway should stay weed free for years.